 Joint Operating Committees are the key organizational construct of a dynamic, innovative, accountable and profitable oil & gas company.
 It is the interactions of many producers, service providers and suppliers who are involved in the day to day commercial and strategic concerns of that Joint Operating Committee that we need to concern ourselves with.
 The Security & Access Control module's focus is to ensure the right people have the right access to the right information with the right authority.
 This is at the right time at the right place and through the right device.

 Throughout Synallagi we discuss two of the most pressing operational issues in the oil & gas industry.
 Those being the demand for earth science & engineering effort is increasing with each barrel produced.
 This is best represented by the steep escalation of oil & gas exploration and production costs.
 At the same time, critical earth science & engineering resources are fixed and difficult to expand.
 And with the anticipated retirement of this brain trust in the next twenty years, the problem becomes critical.
 The second issue regards the manner in which the administrative and accounting resources are organized within the industry.
 With Synallagi the need for each producer to develop their own administrative and accounting capabilities internally is replaced by an overall industry capability.
 Then each producer can access those resources on a variable cost basis with direct charges to the Joint Operating Committee.
-This provides operational flexibility in how a producer approaches its strategic and tactical needs.
+This provides operational flexibility in how a producer approaches its strategic and tactical needs to their distinct competitive advantages.

 When we talk about the various people within the producer firms affiliated with a Joint Operating Committee.
 And the number of Joint Operating Committees that a firm may have an interest in.
 And the number of people a firm employs.
 Access control becomes challenging.
 It becomes a challenge when we consider that people certainly should have the access required, but the level of trust they may have with respect to other partner organizations is probably not as strong.
 That is to say, does using the Joint Operating Committee as the key organizational construct of a dynamic, innovative, accountable and profitable oil & gas producer, open the producer firm to data loss?
 This is how People, Ideas & Objects deal with the access and trust issue in the Security & Access Control module.

 When we concern ourselves with the data and information of the producer firm.
-We also concern ourselves with the information cleared by the various Joint Operating Committees that the oil & gas producer has an interest in.
+We concern ourselves with the information cleared by the various Joint Operating Committees that the oil & gas producer’s interest is in.
 We can all agree that this information is proprietary and subject to each producer firm's internal policies.
 (Information such as reserves data, accounting information, internal reports and correspondence, strategy documents.)
 What we're concerned about is the information and data held in the Accounting Voucher module and the associated data common to the joint account. (well file, agreements, production data, capital and operating costs, revenue and royalties.)

 Close analysis of these two types of data and information held within the firm and the Joint Operating Committee falls within the proprietary and partnership domains.
 In Canada at least, most data and information regarding well operations can be freely obtained through various regulatory agencies.
 Nonetheless, the majority of the data is shared through the partnership who have an interest in the data and information.
 Which is not the case with the producer firm's data.
 Most of the information is kept close at hand and reported through filtered reserve report summaries and annual reports.
 Therefore keeping a handle on proprietary data, while operating the Joint Operating Committee as the key organizational construct of the innovative oil & gas producer, as proposed by People, Ideas & Objects, does not present any data leakage.